Early Edwardian Halfpennies

 The present article uses the familiar North version of the classification (also used in the Spink Standard Catalogue) as the primary means of identification, but a table is included to show concordance between this and the other systems mentioned above.
-Where the classification appears to be at odds with the latest information, I have noted the fact in the description of the illustrated type, and explained the reasons in a separate section entitled Observations and rationale.
-This can be accessed via a link at the bottom of each page.
+Where the classification appears to be at odds with the latest information, I have noted the fact in the description of the illustrated type, and explained the reasons in a separate section entitled Observations.
+This can be accessed via a link at the top of each page.
 To maximise clarity when describing the various versions of the Fox classification, and in tabulating concordance, I have converted the Roman numerals used by the Foxes, HPW and Stewartby into Arabic numerals, as used by North.

 The poor state of the circulating currency in the early years of the reign of Edward I is clear from contemporary accounts and the attention it received from the King's Council.
 A significant proportion of the coins will have been those struck during the previous major recoinage of 1248-1250, and thus about twenty-five years old.
 Normal wear and tear, however, was only one factor contributing to the situation.
 The operation of Gresham's Law will have resulted in the poorer specimens of all issues remaining in circulation, while the better ones were hoarded.
 In addition to the prevalence of worn coins, the practice of 'clipping' seems to have become a particular problem in the early 1270s, a situation for which Jews, in particular, were made scapegoats and ruthlessly persecuted.
 Having deliberated for some time on the question of how the coins could be improved, and how abuses could be prevented, the Council initiated steps for a new coinage at the beginning of 1279.